yihch883/MSc_Statistics_and_Machine_Learning/README.md

 ### 732A75 Advanced Data Mining
 Labs using Weka to perform Clustering and Association Analysis.

+### 732A98 Visualization
+It contains 6 labs using R. Contents include utilizing different R packages for visualization purposes and studying the effect of different visualization techniques.

 ### 732A60 Advanced Academic Studies
 It contains a short academic report that I wrote about "Plagiarism in the Context of higher education."